Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Evaluation

 \subsection{Upper and Lower Bound Estimation for Correlation Structure Metrics}

-To contextualise the evaluation of correlation-structure similarity, we use two complementary procedures: \begin{enumerate*}[label=(\arabic*)] \item a permutation-based baseline; and \item a split-half correlation analysis \end{enumerate*} to estimate the lower and upper bounds, respectively, on the proposed metrics.
+To contextualise the evaluation of correlation-structure similarity, we use two complementary procedures: \begin{enumerate*}[label=(\arabic*)] \item a \textit{\textbf{permutation-based null baseline}}, corresponding to the absence of cross-item correlation structure; and \item a \textbf{\textit{split-half resampling}} analysis, corresponding to an empirical "best case" where the compared correlation matrices are constructed from subsets of the same distribution \end{enumerate*}.
+Under their respective scenarios, these provide pessimistic and optimistic estimates on the proposed metrics beyond the trivial bounds of the range of the RMSE and $\rho$ functions ([0, 1] and [-1, 1], respectively).